Welcome Back to Year 3!

 Values and Virtues

-Our values and virtues for this half term are ‘Learned and Wise’.
+Our values and virtues for this half term are ‘Grateful and Generous’.
 Year 3 are looking out for those who live out these values and virtues in our everyday school lives.
 We will share and celebrate the actions and words of those children in class who show they are 'curious and active' in their daily school life.

 For this half term children will need outdoor PE kits and trainers.
 Children are reminded not to wear watches or jewellery and girls will need to take their studs out before the PE lesson commences.
 We will be having P.E on Mondays and Thursdays.
 Last term we had many items of missing P.E kit due to children leaving items in after school clubs or mixing items up with those of other children.
 Many items of outdoor sports wear are not labelled and therefore difficult to return to children, if they become misplaced.
 We will be encouraging children to take responsibility for their belongings, in order to be readily prepared for P.E lessons.

 Weekly homework in Year 3 will continue to be sent home on a Friday.
 Please hand in homework by Wednesday and the spelling book should be in chidlren's drawers ready for Friday's Spelling Quiz.
 Spellings are now under the Homework page on the class page, and children will be reminded of this on a weekly basis.
 This term we will finish Autumn 2 spellings before continuing on to Spring's spelling lists.
 Children do not need to take their spelling books home if they do not wish, but spelling tests will be done in their spelling books and marked for parents to share at home.
 Well done to all of those children who are completing one activity per week in their reading journals.